Leo User Guide

 (2) New

-This screen is used to create a new or edit a single Session Objective.
+This screen is used to create a new, single Session Objective.

 If the current learning Event is part of a linked Event, then the Session Objective will be replicated to the other linked Events.

-You can upload an unlimited number of Sessions Objectives with this option.
+You can upload an unlimited number of Session Objectives with this option.

 • Copy/Paste or type your Session Objectives into the field below.